0

 Below the Surface

 I love those questions because making Bible connections to our lives is imperative.
-The Bible, or the gospel more specifically, is the starting point and the sustaining power for our sanctification.
-To lose weight makes the gospel question an important one.
-Therefore, you ask, “What does the gospel have to do with overeating?”
+More specifically, I’m speaking of what the Bible teaches us about connecting the gospel to our sanctification.
+Losing weight makes the gospel question an important one.
+Therefore, you ask, “What does the gospel have to do with eating too much?”
 There are two ways to think about and apply the gospel to the problem of overeating:

 • Overeating is not the real problem but a symptom of a deeper problem, which the gospel addresses.